-I am obsessed with these cookies.
+I am obsessed with these paleo cookies.
 Obsessed.
-Though I love all chocolate chip cookies if I’m being honest.
-They’re soft, chewy, chocolatey, sweet, I could go on.
+Though I love all chocolate chip cookies if I’m being honest, but these ones really take the cake.
+They’re soft, chewy, perfectly chocolatey, naturally sweet, fluffy, I could go on.

 Next, gently fold in the chocolate chunks or chips.
 To “fold” them in, you’ll want to pour the chocolate chunks in all at once, and then use your spoon to scoop the batter on top and repeat this until the chocolate is well mixed in.

-How to keep cookies chewy
+How to keep these chewy

-Maybe I’m being a tad dramatic, but I think chewy cookies are the way to go.
-Anyway, these cookies are incredibly soft and chewy, almost cake like.
+Maybe I’m being a tad dramatic, but I think chewy cookies are the way to go!
+Anyway, these paleo cookies are incredibly soft and chewy, almost cake like.

 - To make these cookies vegan, you can sub the egg for a flax egg.
 To do so, combine 1 tbsp ground flax with 2.5 tbsp of water and set aside for about 10 minutes to thicken.
 Then proceed with the rest of the recipe as usual.

-Try these gluten free desserts next!
+Try these next!

 - The Best Chocolate Chip Banana Bread

-- Best Ever Grain Free Brownies
+- Grain Free Brownies

 - Soft Baked Vegan Pumpkin Cookies

 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, tag me on instagram if you make this recipe so I can see your creation!
 Don’t forget to leave a comment and rating if you enjoy this recipe.

 - Preheat the oven to 350 degrees Fahrenheit.

-- Fold in the chocolate chunks then add the dough to the refrigerator to set for 10-15 minutes.
+- Add the dough to the refrigerator to set for 15 minutes.